oscarotero/uploader/README.md

 }
 ```

-The method `with` creates clones the instance with the current configuration, so you can configure the upload instance first and then use `with` for each individual upload.
+The method `with` clones the instance with the current configuration, so you can configure the upload instance first and then use `with` for each individual upload.
 Example:

 ```php
 $uploader = new Uploader\Uploader(__DIR__.'/my-uploads');